-Cause The file sharing configuration for the system hosting the shared folder may prevent writing operations.
+Cause The file sharing configuration for the system hosting the shared folder may prevent writing folder.

-Solution Make sure file sharing is enabled on your host system and that writing is permitted on that folder.
+Solution Make sure file sharing is enabled on your host system and that writing is permitted on that hosting the shared folder.

-Cause The credentials provided to your encoder may not have writing permissions on the system hosting the shared folder.
+Cause The credentials provided to your encoder may not have writing permissions on the system encoder.

-Solution Make sure you're using the proper user credentials (user name and password) for your encoder.
+Solution Make sure you're using the proper user credentials (user name and password) for your